 These days, it goes without saying that the worlds of business and technology are inextricably linked.
-In order to stay competitive, a company needs to be able to evolve both its corporate objectives and digital & IT capabilities, no matter how painful or awkward this process may be.
+In order to stay competitive, a company needs to evolve both its corporate objectives and the capabilities of its IT services, no matter how painful or awkward this process may be.

 Naturally, this kind of change cannot start with a blank canvas.
-The development of IT services should be driven by an awareness of current processes, demands, and management practices both within and outside an organization.
-Without this, IT Service Management (ITSM) will inevitably waste time, money and effort, giving competitors a chance to lure customers away with more efficient and higher-quality offerings.
+The development of IT services should be driven by an awareness of technological opportunities, client expectations, strategic goals, and the current capabilities and practices within an organization.
+Without this, IT service management (ITSM) teams can end up wasting time, money, and effort, giving competitors a chance to lure customers away with more efficient and higher-quality offerings.

 What is ITIL?

-ITIL, formerly known as the ‘Information Technology Infrastructure Library’, is the world’s most popular framework for IT Service Management (ITSM).
-Used across virtually every industry from technology to animation, ITIL is designed to help users perfectly align their IT services and business requirements.
-It fosters an atmosphere of continual service improvement that enables businesses to keep delivering the best end-products and services possible, all with minimal wastage and maximum focus.
+ITIL, formerly known as the ‘Information Technology Infrastructure Library’, is the world’s most popular ITSM framework.
+Used across virtually every industry, from technology to animation, ITIL is designed to help users perfectly align their IT services and business requirements.
+It fosters an atmosphere of continual service improvement that enables businesses to keep delivering the best end-products and services possible, all with minimal wastage and maximum strategic alignment.

 If you take a quick look at the ITIL 4 certification path, you will see how wide-ranging it is.
 Topics range from stakeholder engagement to working in high-velocity IT environments.
-As with ITIL v3, students can choose the modules best suited to them.
-Meanwhile, career IT managers can choose to complete the entire syllabus to reach the rank of ITIL Master.
-The syllabus encourages a comprehensive understanding not only of how to create services but also how they support business goals and influence strategy.
+As was the case with ITIL v3, students can choose the modules best suited to them.
+Career IT service managers may also choose to complete the entire certification path to reach the rank of ITIL Master.

 While much of the v3 syllabus remains in use, several key components were updated.
 Most significantly, the ITIL Service Management Lifecycle has been replaced with the ITIL Service Value System (SVS).
 This is an operating model designed for the creation, delivery, and continual improvement of IT services.